ThreeLetters/AQuery/README.md

 // Dont have to do anything.
 The #something element's width will automatically re-calculate

 // NOTE: This works with all coefficients between -10 and 10 inclusive for up to 3 unknowns.
 In addition, you can add an "offset" d
+// The coefficients can also be fractions: a/b, where A and B are between -10 and 10 inclusive
 // result = ax + by + cz + d
 // where -10 <= a,b,c <= 10
 ```